TDarkShadow/iheartnewvegas/main.md

 [**Weapon Mesh Improvement Mod**](https://www.nexusmods.com/newvegas/mods/65052)
 Fixes mesh errors, UV errors, incorrect flags, missing extra data, form lists, projectiles, and other weapon related bugs and errors.
-- Also install [**VNV WMIM ESP Replacer**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/WMIM%20ESP%20Replacer.7z).
+- Also install [**WMIM ESP Replacer**](https://github.com/VivaNewVegas/Viva-New-Vegas-Patch-Emporium/blob/main/WMIM%20ESP%20Replacer.7z).
 Removes all changes the mod makes other than the changes required for the mesh fixes, as the original ESP has some bugs, conflicts, and many non-bug fix changes.
+Made by **Qolore**.

 [**Throwable Weapon Fixes**](https://www.nexusmods.com/newvegas/mods/62767)
 A collection of fixes for throwable weapons, focused on projectiles.